tytydraco/yessleep/out/leprophobia.md

 there is a house in Ajo Arizona, up on the mountain side, that used to exist!
-It was called the.
+It was called the BunnyHouse.
 And before it burned down it was being renovated.
 And I am glad it's gone!

 Okay i should explain who i am before i tell you about the BunnyHouse!
 So I am Nate, a freelance house flipper, former employee at the DesertHome Company.
 And before this company went defunct we had one last job!